iv461/cv_problems_minlp_tutorial/README.md

 ### TLS without binary variables

-The Truncated least squares combinatorial problem can modeled in two ways: with N additional binary variables similar to the MC problem, or without binary variables.
+The Truncated Least Squares problem can be modelled in two ways: with N additional binary variables, similar to the MC problem, or without binary variables.
 With
 ```math
 \begin{equation}